- What are overprotective parents

 What Are Overprotective Parents

-Overprotective parents show guarding behavior that is excessive considering the child’s developmental stage and the actual risk level in their environment.
+Overprotective parents show excessive guarding behavior, considering the child’s developmental stage and the actual risk level in their environment.

 Overprotective parents’ single-minded focus is to keep their children safe, not only physically but also emotionally.